spynetS/RapidElements/README.md

 And then everytime we comeacross a element with that tagname replaces the outerHTML with the definition and replacing the props

 ## SPA (Single page application)
-RapidElements supports single page application with the router and page component
+RapidElements supports single page application with the router and page component.
+As long as 404 page redirects to index.html

 Try it by running
 `cd examples/SPA`